smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dct:identifier
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *dataset_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     provenance:
-      description: 'This property contains a statement about the lineage of a Dataset.'
+      description: 'Property.
+Model:''dct:ProvenanceStatement''.
+This property contains a statement about the lineage of a Dataset.'
       items:
         type: string
       type: array